 English at Leicester is a major centre for research.
 We offer expert supervision by nationally- and internationally-recognised scholars and critics across the full range of literature, from the medieval period to the present day, including modern literary theory, editorial and bibliographical studies and literary biography, as well as major authors and various topics in the historical contexts of literature.
-We also offer a PhD in Creative Writing and a PhD in Applied Linguistics and TESOL, as well as a range of other areas of language study.
+We also offer a PhD in Creative Writing as well as a range of other areas of language study.

 Our integrated arrangements for supervision, training, and academic seminars combine with a strong staff profile to provide an excellent environment for research and learning.

 Assessment for the degrees of PhD and MPhil is by thesis and final oral examination.

 See what facilities and resources Leicester can offer you as a research student.